 Do you remember when you started learning English?
-It was so easy & fun!
-You learned so many new words and it was easy to learn the words for ‘dog’ and ‘house’ and ‘cheese.’
-Before you knew it, you could put together a sentence.
+It was so easy and fun!
+You learned so many new words.
+It was easy to learn words like dog and house and cheese.
+Before you knew it, you could form a sentence.
 One day you realized you could have a basic conversation with someone in English.
-That was awesome!
+That was exciting!

 Then, something happened, and you’re not quite sure what.
-It’s taking more and more time now just to make the smallest improvements.
+It’s taking more and more time now just to make small improvements.
 When you read something, you still have to look up many words in the dictionary.
 You learn lots of new words but you can’t remember them all and when you want to explain your opinion, you can’t find the right words to use.
 You can’t express yourself as clearly as you would like to, or as clearly as you can in your native language (the first language you learned to speak and are fluent in, and the language you use every day).

 It seems to be taking a long time to learn English.

-According to this chart, you only need to know 10 words to understand 25% of what native speakers say and write.
-You need to know 100 words to understand 50% of what native speakers say & write, and 1000 words to understand 75% of all the words used in common, every day English.
+According to this chart, you only need to know 10 words to understand 25% of everything native speakers say and write.
+You need to know 100 words to understand 50% of everything native speakers say and write, and 1000 words to understand 75% of all the words used in common, everyday English.
 That’s why it was so easy to get to the intermediate level.

 Congratulations!
 You already know at least 75% of what native speakers say and write!

 Now look at the 90% level.
 This is the most important part of the chart.
-Native speakers use just 7000 words for 90% of what they say and write.
-[Click to tweet this!]
+Native speakers use just 7000 words for 90% of everything they say and write!

-To move from the intermediate level to the advanced/fluent level, you need to learn 6000 more words.
+To move from the intermediate level to the advanced or fluent level, you need to learn 6000 more words.
 That’s why it seems to be taking so long!

 Of course, there are more than 7000 words used in English.
-However, it’s impossible to count all the words in the entire language, and new words are added all the time.
+It’s impossible to count all the words in the entire language, and new words are added all the time.
 Here’s how the Oxford English Dictionary explains English:

 English consists of a small number of very common words, a larger number of intermediate ones, and then an indefinitely long ‘tail’ of very rare terms.